Posted on: Jan 2nd, 2020, | By WayKen Rapid Manufacturing

 There are a couple of operations where 5-axis CNC machines can save much of your time and enhance your current procedure.
 These machines come in several types to meet the requirements of the ever-growing manufacturing industry.
 A unique difference in 5-Axis CNC machines is the arrangement of the rotary axes.
 They are of three different types which include head/head, table/table, and table/head.

 The rotary axes of this type of CNC machine are situated in the head.
 They are made with a 5-Axis apex which is on a particular platform and moves through a fixed table that keeps the workpiece in place.
+So you don’t need to worry about the tool interference of the machine spindle head.
 This gives the apex the chance to move around a specific piece making 5-Axis CNC machines the best for the production of large parts.
-They usually have limited movements in the rotary axes and tilt which is as a result of their design.
+They usually have limited movements in the rotary axes and tilt which is a result of their design.

 1.4 5-Axis Machining ≠ 5-Sided Machining